mangerij/ferret/doc/content/MSCA_EU_Horizon2020_Results/horizon2020_results2.md

  & [\bar{2}11] & [211] & [\bar{2}\bar{1}\bar{1}] & [2\bar{1}\bar{1}] & [121] & [\bar{1}21] & [1\bar{2}\bar{1}] & [\bar{1}\bar{2}\bar{1}] \\
 \end{array}

-To reproduce these results, we refer the reader to our examples documentation [here](MSCA_EU_Horizon2020_Results/horizon2020_ex1.md) for details on the input file.
+To reproduce these results, we refer the reader to our examples documentation [here](MSCA_EU_Horizon2020_Results/horizon2020_ex1.md) for details on the simulation (input/output).

 # Structural domain walls